Creon; Pancreaze; Pancrelipase (Lip-Prot-Amyl); Pertzye; Ultresa; Viokace; Zenpep

 - It is used to help break down food when the pancreas is not working the right way.

-- If you are allergic to lactose, talk with the doctor.
+- If your child is allergic to lactose, talk with the doctor.

 - There is more than 1 brand of this drug.
 One brand cannot safely be used for the other.
 The doctor will tell you about any needed change.